terra-money/docs/docs/How-to/Run-a-full-Terra-node/Join-public-network.md

 ### Wait for node to sync

-::: warning Sync times
+::: warning Sync start times
-Nodes take at least an hour to sync when starting.
+Nodes take at least an hour to start syncing.
 This wait is normal.
-Please be patient and wait for your node to sync before troubleshooting.
+Before troubleshooting a sync, please wait an hour for the sync to start.
 :::

 Your node is catching up with the network by replaying all the transactions from genesis and recreating the blockchain state locally.
 This will take a long time, so make sure you've set it up on a stable connection so you can leave while it syncs.

-- View the status of the network with [Terra Finder](https://finder.terra.money).
+- Validators can view the status of the network with [Terra Finder](https://finder.terra.money).
 - Once your full node syncs up to the current block height, it will appear on the [list of full nodes](https://terra.stake.id/).
 - For faster syncs during testing, see [node sync for testing](#node-sync-for-testing)